MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/Apply-multiple-retail-discounts.md

 ## Overview
-In this document, we will review all the factors considered when **multiple discounts can be applied to a product**.
+In this document, we review all the factors considered when multiple discounts can be applied to a product.
 In this situation, the retail pricing engine applies as many discounts as it can, to maximize the total discount amount on a product.
 Multiple options affect the order in which the discounts are applied.
-Throughout this document we have noted when a setting affects the order of discount application and exclusivity of a discount.
+Throughout this document we note when a setting affects the order of discount application and exclusivity of a discount.
 Here are the settings that affect how multiple discounts, applicable on a product, are processed.